 A general concrete material has already been assigned to the suppled model.
-However, for RC Frame Design a Concrete (Reinforced) material attribute must be defined and assigned to all lines representing concrete members.
-The Concrete (Reinforced) material is a compound material that references both concrete and steel properties for a chosen design code in a single material attribute.
+However, for RC Frame Design a reinforced concrete material attribute must be defined and assigned to all lines representing concrete members.
+The 'Reinforced Concrete' material is a compound material that references both concrete and steel properties for a chosen design code in a single material attribute.